 A similar study in 2014 also found a reduction in muscular fatigue, but also found no improvement in gym performance .

-At the end of the day, using a foam roller post exercise appears to leave your muscles feeling less stiff and less fatigued, but there is no evidence that this improves gym performance.
+At the end of the day, using a foam roller post-exercise appears to leave your muscles feeling less stiff and less fatigued.
+However, there is no evidence that this improves gym performance.

 Does Foam Rolling Increase Mobility?